News: Hicks, Evans, Strelow, Gill, and Comiskey win 2019 ACDIS Achievement Awards

 Excellence in Provider Engagement

-Brigham Strelow, MD, CCDS, is the associate director of CDI at NYU Langone Health in New York City.
+Briggs Strelow, MD, CCDS, is the associate director of CDI at NYU Langone Health in New York City.
 “His mantra is: every interaction our clinical documentation specialists have with any provider is a stepping stone to strengthening the providers’ foundation in understanding the need for excellent documentation,” wrote his nominators.

 Strelow has played an instrumental role in the growth of the CDI program and the increased physician engagement and education within his facility.
 He routinely represents CDI at interdepartmental meetings, works to resolve query escalation issues, and helps the CDI specialists at NYU Langone Health develop their CDI “elevator pitches” for provider interactions.